-- Your solicitor and the seller (vendor) exchange details and other info, your solicitor receives a copy of the draft contract which they send to you.
-This outlines – The seller’s and your details, details of prices, which specific fittings are included in the price, and details of the sellers title deeds.
+- Your solicitor and the seller (vendor) will exchange details and other information.
+Your solicitor will receive a copy of the draft contract which will be sent to you.
+This outlines - The seller's and your details, details of prices, which specific fittings are included in the price, and details of the seller's title deeds.

-- Your solicitor checks and negotiates the terms of the draft contract on your behalf and then applies for “standard searches” to be carried out.
-These are addressed to the Local Authority in order to check things like upcoming changes to the locality that may affect the property, if it is in a conservation area, if the building is listed (protected), and any additional checks that must be made to the Land Registry and the Water Authority.
+- Your solicitor checks and negotiates the terms of the draft contract on your behalf, and applies for "standard searches" to be carried out.
+These are addressed to the Local Authority in order to check details, such as, upcoming changes to the locality that may affect the property, if it is in a conservation area, if the building is listed (protected), and any additional checks that need to be made to the Land Registry and the Water Authority.

-- Your solicitor then addresses a number of standard inquiries to the sellers solicitor such as are there any ongoing disputes over the property?
+- Your solicitor then addresses a number of standard inquiries to the seller's solicitor, such as, are there any ongoing disputes over the property?
 What are the exact boundaries of the property?
 Who is responsible for specific fences, hedges etc.?
 Does a public footpath or right of way cross the property?
 Do the deeds contain any restrictive covenants?
-Is the property under guarantee with an authority like the National House-Building Council (NHBC)?
+Is the property under guarantee with an authority, e.g. National House-Building Council (NHBC)?
 Is the house under planning restrictions due to past extensions or for any other reasons?
 Are rights of way, road access and/or access to utilities shared by any neighbours?
 If the property is Leasehold, is ground rate up to date and who is the Freeholder?